icode Review Taskforce

 The icode contains four main elements:

-- A notification/management system for compromised computers
+- A notification/management system for compromised devices

 - A standardised information resource for end users